Engage with the curriculum

 - School stories of schools implementing Digital Technologies: to look for transferable programs that suit your school’s needs and context.

 Ensure your staff is clear on the difference between the ICT general capability and the Digital Technologies curriculum.
 A topical question and key consideration for schools is ‘What is the relationship between them and how do they differ?
-Use the ICT vs Digital Technologies resource to help clarify this.
+Use the infographic on Digital Literacy and Digital Technologies to help clarify this.

 Consider how computational thinking, design thinking and systems thinking can be integrated into your planning of the Digital Technologies curriculum and programs.